 Whether you are a returning runner or new to experience this well-loved event, we look forward to welcoming you on Sunday 27th October 2019.

-Sponsors: This year the race is proudly sponsored by CC Moore and Honeybuns.
+Sponsors: This year the race is proudly sponsored by CC Moore and Honeybuns, and Damory Coaches.
 CC Moore is a globally acclaimed supplier of premium quality fishing baits specialising in the innovation, development and delivery of highly effective baits for specimen carp angling.
 Honeybuns bake gorgeous gluten-free cakes – and just like last year will provide a free cake to every finisher!

 Race HQ, Registration/Number Collection – Shillingstone Church Centre opens 8:30 – Numbers are collection on the day only.
 Sorry – no showers.